 - Choose GEOG 496 Internship in Geography

-Upon completion of this form, your Internship Project Proposal will be sent to the Department of Geography's Advising Office for review.
+Upon completion of this form, you must email firstname.lastname@example.org to let us know you've submitted it (otherwise we receive no notification).
+Then, your Internship Project Proposal will be sent to the Department of Geography's Advising Office for review.
 You may be contacted at that time if there are any questions, issues or concerns about your proposal; otherwise, the proposal will be forwarded on to your proposed faculty sponsor.
 After a short time, your proposed faculty sponsor will determine whether to approve or deny your proposal and you will be notified of this decision by the Geography Advising Office.
 If your proposal is approved, you will receive an Add Code to register for GEOG 496.
 Note: you can only earn internship credits working with geography faculty–not with geography graduate students or faculty in other departments.

 What Do I Need to Do For Internship Credit?